bseltz-cohesity/scripts/powershell/protectO365Teams/README.md

 * -storageDomainName: (optional) default is 'DefaultStorageDomain'
 * -paused: (optional) pause future runs (new job only)
 * -disableIndexing: (optional) disable indexing (indexing is enabled by default)

+## Notes

+If you have more than 5000 teams to protect, please read: [Protecting O365 Objects](https://github.com/bseltz-cohesity/scripts/wiki/Protecting-O365-Objects) for guidance on how to protect O365 objects at scale.